ShabeenaNaveed2/Weather_App/README.md

 │   │       ├── WeatherDetailsScreen.tsx
 │   │       └── styles.tsx
 │   ├── styles/
-│   │   └── colors.ts           # color definitions
+│   │   └── colors.ts           # Central color definitions
 │   └── types/
 │       └── Interface.ts        # TypeScript interfaces
 │
 ├── App.tsx                     # Entry point of the application
 ├── package.json

 **Short app description:**
 This weather app allows users to search for current weather details by entering a city name.
 The app displays temperature, weather condition, and humidity levels for the selected city.
 It also includes a splash screen before navigating to the home screen.